-Given the events of the past year, preparing for success in 2021 can feel overwhelming for lawyers.
-But with the knowledge based on key lawyer statistics, preparing for 2021 can be a whole lot easier.
-From knowing the current number of lawyers in the US to how (and how much) attorneys across the country are billing, knowing up-to-date lawyer facts and statistics can give you a clearer picture of where you stand, and which direction you may want to head.
+Given the events of the past year, preparing for success in 2023 can feel overwhelming for lawyers.
+Thankfully, key lawyer statistics can make preparing for 2023 a lot easier.
+From the current number of lawyers in the US to how (and how much) attorneys across the country are billing, knowing up-to-date lawyer facts and statistics can give you a clearer picture of where you stand, and which direction you may want to head.

-Whether you’re currently contemplating law school, starting your career as a new lawyer, or trying to guide your business in the right direction as a seasoned legal professional, we’ve compiled the following statistics about lawyers to illuminate where the industry stands today—and help you make key decisions for success in 2021.
+Whether you’re currently contemplating law school, starting your career as a new lawyer, or trying to guide your business in the right direction as a seasoned legal professional, we’ve compiled the following statistics about lawyers to illuminate where the industry stands today—and help you make key decisions for success this year and beyond.

 1. There are 1.3 million lawyers in the US